athul4nm/elFaro/README.md

 **Report local civic issues easily with the power of AI and location services**

+This project was developed as part of a team of 6 members.
 El Faro is a web application that empowers citizens to report civic issues by uploading images, automatically generating detailed reports using AI, and facilitating communication with local authorities.

 ## ✨ Features